-BQ assisted with the preliminary business case and will lead the development of the detailed business case, which is expected to be completed in Q1 2020.
+BQ assisted with the preliminary business case and is undertaking development of the detailed business case, which is expected to be completed in Q1 2020.
 The detailed business case will investigate the scope for redevelopment of the existing hospital at Percy Street in a staged manner, or alternatively, a relocation to the Baillie Henderson Hospital site, in Cranley.

 - improve the efficiency of health services;